tommytimmytony/tab-tracker/README.md

 # tab-tracker
 Link : https://tabs-tracker.herokuapp.com/
+Update: Heroku had elimited their free plans so most of my website are down.
+Migrating to another place.
 I work at a small family restaurant, so I thought it would be cool to create a simple EPOS system for us to used.

 # App functions